 The majority of the signals the service technician will encounter are of a recurring nature.

-They normally go through a complete cycle of variations a number of times a second.
-Some examples of this type of signal are: (1) the voltage supplied by the power line, (2) the AC voltages at tube filaments in a receiver, and (3) the voltages generated by the sweep circuits in a television receiver.
-The ideal sweep for viewing these signals is one in which the beam starts at the left-hand edge of the oscilloscope screen and moves at a uniform rate of speed in a horizontal direction to the right-hand edge of the screen.
-Upon reaching the right-hand edge, it should reverse direction and return to the starting position at the left of the screen.
+cycle of variations a number of times a second.
+Some examples of this type of signal are: (1) the voltage supplied by the power line, (2) the a-c voltages at tube filaments in a receiver, and (3) the voltages generated by the sweep circuits in a television receiver.
+The ideal sweep for viewing these signals is one in which the beam starts at the left-hand edge of the oscilloscope screen and moves at a uniform rate of speed in a horizontal direction to the right edge of the screen.
+When it reaches the right edge, the sweep should reverse direction and return to the starting position at the left of the screen.
 This return sweep (called retrace) should be made in the least time possible.